geut/dat-workshop/problems/en/05/README.md

 1. Add a constructor to the class `Saga` that receives a `storage`, a `key` and a `username`.
 2. With the `storage` and the `key`, create an instance of hyperdb using **json** as the valueEncoding.
-3. `Saga` instance should allows us to access to:
+3. `Saga` instance should allow us to access:
   * the instance of hyperdb under the prop: `db`
   * the username, under the prop: `username`
   * a users [Map](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Map), initially empty, under the prop: `users`.